meeb/gateaux/README.md

 Accepted type: `str`

-### DateTimeField (todo)
+### DateTimeField

 Stores datetime instances.
-Internally stored as a UNIX timestamp and stored in UTC.
+Internally stored as a UNIX timestamp as floats in UTC.

 Accepted type: `datetime.datetime`

+Input `datetime.datetime` will be normalised to UTC and returned in UTC when read.
+You should account for this in your application.
+Storing a `datetime.datetime` in any other timezone will convert it to UTC when read.
+If the provided `datetime.datetime` instance has no timezone info it will be assumed to be UTC.

 ### IPv4AddressField (todo)